A brand new collection is in the making.

 Up to you.

-If you’d like to talk to me about this post or about opportunities to exhibit in my gallery space, please get in touch.
+If you’d like to talk to me about this post, please do get in touch and I will respond as soon as I can.

 Hi!
 I’m Julia, an artist and designer living in the North of England; currently exploring my love of colour and pattern through abstract, mixed media work.
 I wish for all my pieces to brighten lives and bring joy!